 On an 'intra-state' level hacker groups functioning as 'hacktivists' can also reduce a nation-state's soft power capabilities.
-'Hacktivism' is electronic civil local hacker population, which a protect the state against future national and international hacks.
+'Hacktivism' is electronic civil local hacker population, which a country then must spend resources to defend against, states should try to form partnerships with national hackers that could ultimately help protect the state against future national and international hacks.